galaxyproject/admin-training/README.md

 - [Join the Discussion](https://gitter.im/dagobah-training/Lobby)
 - [Galaxy Training Materials](https://training.galaxyproject.org/)

-## Location
+## Location, Logistics, and Registration

+**This training will be offered 2-6 March at the [Barcelona Supercomputing Center](https://www.bsc.es/).**

+See the [workshop's Galaxy Community Hub page](https://galaxyproject.org/events/2020-03-admin/) for details on logistics and registration.

 ## Training VM instances

-We are using instances from the [Jetstream cloud](https://jetstream-cloud.org/) with 2 cores, 4 GiB memory, 20 GiB disk, running a minimal Ubuntu 18.04 image

-The instances have been bootstrapped with [a small Ansible playbook](/bootstrap-instances), which you may find useful for repeating the exercises at home using a VM, Docker image, etc.
+Galaxy training instances will be bootstrapped with [a small Ansible playbook](/bootstrap-instances), which you may find useful for repeating the exercises at home using a VM, Docker image, etc.

 ## Timetable

 _Timetable with sessions and material is being continuously updated._

 ### Monday
-**28th January**
+**2nd March**

 | **Time** | **Topic**                                | **Slides**                                             | **Exercises**                | **Instructor** |
 | -------- | ---------                                | ---------                                              | -----------                  | -----------    |